tapashsutradhar/tapashsutradhar/README.md

 - ⚡ Fun fact: ...
 A geek and a nerd.
 -->
-My name is Tapash Sutradhar. <br>
+My name is Tapash Sutradhar. <br>  <br>
-I am an aspiring Software Developer & Data Analyst with a strong foundation in problem-solving, technical skills, and data-driven thinking from my background in Electrical Engineering. <br>
+I am an aspiring Data Analyst with a strong foundation in problem-solving, technical skills, and data-driven thinking from my background in Electrical Engineering. <br>

 ```
 Data Analyst/Engineer | Python, Java, R | SQL, Excel, Tableau, Power BI | Turning Data Into Business Insights  | Data Science & ML